anoma/whitepaper/whitepaper.md

 An _execution environment_ is an algorithm for taking the current state and a set of transactions and applying those transactions to the state resulting in a new state.
 Anoma provides a _unified execution environment_ which can handle transparent, shielded, and private state transitions.

--_Transparent_ data is public to execution nodes and observers.
+- _Transparent_ data is public to execution nodes and observers.
--_Shielded_ data is private to execution nodes and observers, but known to a single user, who can prove properties of it using zero-knowledge proofs. -_Private_ data is known by no one independently and is computed and stored in encrypted form using various forms of homomorphic encryption.
+- _Shielded_ data is private to execution nodes and observers, but known to a single user, who can prove properties of it using zero-knowledge proofs.
+- _Private_ data is known by no one independently and is computed and stored in encrypted form using various forms of homomorphic encryption.

 Anoma provides a general framework for reasoning about the privacy of data independently of the kind of verification performed, but performance characteristics of the underlying cryptographic schemes will determine the practical feasibility and execution costs of various applications.
 It is important to note that the delineation here is purely on the basis of state privacy.
 Technologies such as zero-knowledge or optimistic rollups can be used with transparent, shielded, and private state transitions.

 ## Application

-An _application_ is a semantic domain governing the form and logic of a particular partition of state which many users may interact with.
+An _application_ is a semantic domain governing the form and logic of a particular partition of state which many users may interact with. **Figure 2** illustrates the interfaces for end-users in Anoma.
 An application consists of:

 - _State_, which may be partioned across multiple fractal instances and shards within those instances;
 - _application validity predicates_, which govern changes to the application's state;
 - _user validity predicate components_, which can be included by the user in order to authorise certain interactions with the application;